unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-10-hands-on-put-a-tts-bridge-through-a-model-free-test-bench.md

 ## Step 8: Run the Regression Tests

-Run all four tests with verbose names:
+Run all five tests with verbose names:

 ```bash
 python -m unittest -v test_lab.py
 ```

 The first test checks alias, paired-path, and format normalization directly.
 The second proves that an unknown alias remains an upstream voice rather than manufacturing a reference pair.
 The third injects each invented synthesis input into an operational event and confirms that every leak is rejected.
-The fourth reruns the complete acceptance sequence, including timeout, upstream loss, redaction, and cleanup.
+The fourth confirms that response-header values cannot retain carriage returns or line feeds.
+The fifth reruns the complete acceptance sequence, including timeout, upstream loss, redaction, and cleanup.

 You can also compile every Python file without running the network fixture: